February 4, 2019

 The Case Against the CFPB

 In a similar vein, questions about the constitutionality of the CFPB also focus on its structure.
-In the wake of the financial crisis, Congress enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act, which, amongst a litany of other things, created the CFPB.
+In the wake of the financial crisis, Congress enacted the Dodd-Frank Wall Street Reform and Consumer Protection Act, which, among a litany of other things, created the CFPB.
 Tasked with regulating the consumer finance industry, the CFPB works to increase and improve transparency, accountability, and consumer protections.

 Hoping to isolate the CFPB from political pressures, Congress designed it to be led by a single director.
 Under this system the director is given near unilateral powers and can be removed by the president only in cases of “inefficiency, neglect of duty or malfeasance in office.”
 This structure is quite unlike that of other financial regulators such as the Securities and Exchange Commission (SEC) or Commodity Futures Trading Commission (CFTC), which have five-person bipartisan boards.
 In seeking to isolate the Bureau from political pressures, Congress also determined that the CFPB be funded outside the traditional budgetary process.
 Note: much of this is reminiscent of the FHFA, no?